Configuring a Cluster in a VPC with Public and Private Subnets (AWS)¶

-Configure Route Table used with a public subnet All outbound traffic (0.0.0.0/0) must go to the internet gateway.
-You should ensure that the Route Table contains an Amazon S3 endpoint as one of the routes.
+All outbound traffic (0.0.0.0/0) must go to the internet gateway.
+Make sure that the route table contains an Amazon S3 endpoint as one of the routes.

-If you do not find an Amazon S3 endpoint, add the same VPC endpoint that was created for the private subnet in the route table of the public subnet.
+If you do not find an Amazon S3 endpoint, add the same VPC endpoint you created for the private subnet in the route table of the public subnet.

 Creating a Security Group in the VPC¶

-You must create a Security Group for the bastion host on the VPC where you want to launch the cluster and set the following inbound and outbound settings:
+Create a security group for the Bastion host in the VPC where you want to launch the cluster, and configure the following inbound and outbound settings:

-Refer to Tunnelling with Bastion Nodes for Private Subnets in an AWS VPC to get the Qubole tunnel server’s IP address.
+See Tunneling with Bastion Nodes for Private Subnets in an AWS VPC for the Qubole tunnel server’s IP address.
 Allow SSH access (on port 22) to the Qubole tunnel server.
-You can open the SSH port access of the bastion node to the world or to only a few IP addresses by contacting Qubole Support.
+Contact Qubole Support to open the SSH port of the Bastion node to a limited number IP addresses.

-It is highly recommended to use a tunnel and not open SSH to the world.
+Qubole strongly recommends you use a tunnel and do not open the Bastion node’s SSH access to the world.